Appliance repair technician servicing a residential refrigerator

 Forever.

 Charge the diagnostic up front, photograph the model tag once, send a tier-priced estimate from the kitchen, invoice the moment the dryer drum spins again, and let Menutize text the homeowner a one-tap Google review link automatically. $0/month.
+Unlimited users.
 Forever.

 Free CRM, invoicing & payments — forever.
-Save $300–$1,000/yr vs the $49/mo platforms.
+Save $348–$6,348/yr vs Jobber, Housecall Pro & Workiz subscription fees.

 What's Free, Forever